Lebesgue integral: Relation between the viewpoints

+where the integral on the right is an ordinary improper Riemann integral, of a non-negative function (interpreted appropriately as $+\infty$ if $F(y)=+\infty$ on a neighborhood of 0).

+Most textbooks, however, emphasize the simple functions viewpoint, because it is then more straightforward to prove the basic theorems about the Lebesgue integral.

 Measure theory

 Measure theory was initially created to provide a useful abstraction of the notion of length of subsets of the real line—and, more generally, area and volume of subsets of Euclidean spaces.
 In particular, it provided a systematic answer to the question of which subsets of R have a length.
 As later set theory developments showed (see non-measurable set), it is actually impossible to assign a length to all subsets of R in a way that preserves some natural additivity and translation invariance properties.
 This suggests that picking out a suitable class of measurable subsets is an essential prerequisite.